qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Parameters
 ..........
 ``Input layer`` [vector: line, polygon]
-  Vector layer in input to extract the vertices from
+  Vector layer in input to extract the vertices from.

 ``Vertex indices`` [number]
   Type the indices of the vertices to extract.
-The algorithm accepts comma separated values for many vertices to extract (e.g. ``-2, 3, 5, 7``)
+The algorithm accepts comma separated values for many vertices to extract (e.g. ``-2, 3, 5, 7``).

   Default: *0*